appdev-lessons/data-integrity-with-validations/content.md

 Sometimes, we really _do_ want to allow spotty data, and we just have to be prepared for it when writing our code.
 In this case, maybe we want to allow movies to be created without the creator knowing who the director is, and so they are allowed to leave `director_id` blank.

 In that case, you have to write your code defensively, with `if`/`else`/`end` statements.
-For example, we could do something like this:
+For example, we could do something like what we had before:

 ```erb
 <% the_director = @the_movie.director %>